 Medical Shortchanging: Unjustifiably Low Impairment Ratings

-One of the most important factors in valuing your workers’ compensation settlement is the impairment rating the doctor gives when he releases you from care.
-It’s the basis for many settlements.
+One of the most important factors in valuing your workers’ compensation settlement is the permanent impairment rating the doctor gives when you reach maximum medical improvement.
+The impairment rating is the basis for many settlements.
 Sometimes doctors give impairment ratings that don’t truly reflect the permanent damage to you.
 They’re human—anyone can be a little too proud of his work, or underestimate things, or just have a bad day; any combination of these can contribute to an unjustifiably low rating.
 In this situation, a second opinion might help to more accurately assess the basic level of permanent damage to you from your injury.
 In a recent article, we described a rare case where we felt the rating was so unjustifiably low it forced us to send our client for a second opinion for a more accurate rating.

 Who’s on Your Side, Keeping the Insurance Company Honest?